Whiteknight/ParserObjects/README.md

 # ParserObjects

-ParserObjects is a small library to help with common parsing tasks.
-This library includes some pre-made parser objects and parser combinators, though the abstractions it provides are arguably the most useful thing.

-This library is very early pre-release for design and testing purposes.
-Performance is abysmal, features are missing, and none of the code here is to be trusted.
+ParserObjects is a library for object-based parsers and combinators.
+Complex parsers can be built by constructing a graph of smaller, simple parser objects.

+## Current Status

+ParserObjects library is currently in active development.
+Abstractions and core classes are stable, and new features are being added in response to downstream need.